Nawaz Sharif: Chief Minister of Punjab

 In 1985, Khan nominated Nawaz as Chief Minister of Punjab, against the wishes of Prime Minister Muhammad Khan Junejo.
 With the backing of the army, Nawaz secured a landslide victory in the 1985 elections.
 Because of his popularity, he received the nickname "Lion of the Punjab".
 Nawaz built ties with the senior army generals who sponsored his government.
 He maintained an alliance with General Rahimuddin Khan, Chairman Joint Chiefs of Staff Committee.
-Nawaz also had close ties with Lieutenant-General (retired) Hamid Gul, the Director-General of ISI.
+Nawaz also had close ties with Lieutenant-General Hamid Gul, the Director-General of ISI.

-As chief minister, Nawaz stressed welfare and development activities and the maintenance of law and order.
-Khan beautified Lahore, extended military infrastructure, and silenced political opposition, while Nawaz expanded economic infrastructure to benefit the army, his own business interests, and the people of Punjab.
+Pakistani politician Bushra Rahman told Herald: "It is the army that parachuted Nawaz Sharif into politics and made him the youngest chief minister of Punjab," adding, "General Ziaul Haq wished for his own years of life [to be] added to Nawaz Sharif's."
+She further said, "Governor [Lieutenant General] Ghulam Jillani was asked to nurture him as a politician and to prepare him for national politics."
+She continued, "We stood by Nawaz Sharif and watched him rise to the highest seat of power in the 1990s, propped up against Benazir Bhutto."

 In 1988, General Zia dismissed the government of Junejo and called for new elections.
 However, Zia retained Nawaz as the Chief Minister of Punjab, and until his death, continued to support Nawaz.

 1988 elections

-After General Zia's death in August 1988, his political party – Pakistan Muslim League (Pagara Group) – split into two factions.
+After General Zia's death in August 1988, his political party – Pakistan Muslim League – split into two factions.
 Nawaz led the Zia-loyalist Fida Group against the Prime Minister's Junejo's Pakistan Muslim League (J).
 The Fida Group later took on the mantle of the PML while the Junejo Group became known as the JIP.
 The two parties along with seven other right-wing conservative and religious parties united with encouragement and funding from the ISI to form the Islami Jamhuri Ittihad (IJI).
-(The IJI received million from Zia loyalists in the ISI, with a substantial role played by Nawaz's ally Gul.)
+The IJI received million from Zia loyalists in the ISI, with a substantial role played by Nawaz's ally Gul.
 The alliance was led by Nawaz and Ghulam Mustafa Jatoi and opposed Benazir Bhutto's Pakistan Peoples Party (PPP) in the elections.
 The IJI gained a majority in Punjab, and Nawaz was re-elected as the chief minister.

 In December 1989, Nawaz decided to remain in the provincial Punjab Assembly rather than hold a seat in the National Assembly.
 In early 1989, the PPP government attempted to unseat Nawaz through a no-confidence motion in the Punjab Assembly, which they lost by a vote of 152 to 106.